 Use a Remote Thermometer

 Firstly, check if your smoker has a remote thermometer.
 If not, have a look at our discussion about Thermometers.
 You will surely find the best one that meets your requirements.

 As the name suggests, you will not have to open the smoker to find out the internal temperature.
 A remote thermometer will handle it all.
-These types of thermometers have probes which are placed either inside the cooking surface area or in the food.
-They have display type remote which shows the temperature correctly.
+These types of thermometers have probes that are placed either inside the cooking surface area or in the food.
+They have a display type remote which shows the temperature correctly.
 You can purchase a remote thermometer for about $20 to $30, making it a smart investment for serious pitmasters.

 Dry the Grill After Using it

 If you don’t dry it, the lingering moisture will trigger a chemical reaction known as oxidation with the metal of which your grill is made.
 It would be best if you didn’t dry your grill immediately after using it in the rain.
 They can have a lot of heat for a long time.
-You may hit by an injury if you dry it after the minutes or even hours.
+You may be hit by an injury if you dry it after minutes or even hours.
 It is always good to dry it after at least 24hrs.
 After a full day has passed, wipe the interior and exterior of your grill with a washcloth or some paper towels to dry up any lingering moisture.
 Whether you live on the East Coast, the West Coast, or somewhere in between, you’re bound to encounter bad weather sooner or later.
 Just remember to follow the tips outlined here anytime.

 This is Lionel Andres.
 I am the Co-Founder of theoffsetsmoker.com.
 After a deep interest in cooking, especially BBQ, I decided to learn every bit of it.
 I am a BBQ lover, and in the past few years, grilling becomes my hobby.
 In this blog, I am sharing my reviews and experiences of the equipment which we personally use.
 I hope you will enjoy the journey.